CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

 ## View Kubernetes Node Information

-You can view a lot of information about a node, including the pod CIDR and kubelet status.
+You can view detailed information about a node, including their role in the cluster,  pod CIDR and kubelet status.
+This example shows all of the nodes in the cluster with *server11* as the master.
+Note that *server11* acts as a worker node along with the other nodes in the cluster, *server12*, *server13*, *server22*, *server23*, and *server24*.

     cumulus@host:~$ netq server11 show kubernetes node
     Matching kube_cluster records: